Sustainability

 We have Great Place to Work certificate

 Our personnel’s workability as well as its maintenance and support are an important part of both mental and physical well-being at work and, ultimately, the company's operations.
 Well-being at work reduces sick leave periods among other things and impacts the average retirement age.
 We invest in preventive occupational health and we have developed ways and tools of interaction for employees and employers about well-being at work, promoting it and the general development of work culture.
-Occupational safety operates both on land and on ships and aims to improve the working environment and working conditions, to protect and maintain the working capacity of workers and to prevent accidents at work.

 We believe that a well-being workforce makes more responsible choices in their daily work, and that is reflected on customer encounters and the customer experience.